EDUCBA Logo

 Things to Remember About Matching Columns in Excel

-• We can compare the data in two or more columns that are in the same row.
+• We can compare the data in two or more columns in the same row.

 • Both the columns should be of the same size.

-• If any of the cells are left blank, the result will be blank.
+• If any cells are left blank, the result will be blank.

 • This is a case sensitive thing.
 The same data in different cases will lead to an unmatched result.
-To compare case sensitive data and get a correct result use the exact function.
+The exact function is used to compare case sensitive data and get a correct result.

 Recommended Articles